 Butlins Bognor Regis has the newest swimming pool/waterpark (it opened in 2019) and it also has the most rides and features such as flumes and rides (there are eight rides and features in all).

 The Splash Waterworld at Butlins Skegness is the second newest, having opened in 2013.
 It's got seven rides and features.
+We've stayed at Butlins Skegness a few times and the swimming pool has always been a highlight.

 Butlins Minehead has the oldest swimming pool.
 It's got four rides and features, but it's still a good size.
+We've visited the pool at Butlins Minehead a few times and have still enjoyed it - despite it not being the newest.
+I'm a big kid and always go on the flumes and rides at holiday parks!

 Of course, that just tells you the number of features rather than how good they are but it's a useful start.